Cosplay Model Liz Katz Flashes Underboob In Revealing Leeloo Costume

 Cosplay model Liz Katz came up with the perfect way to promote her members-only website.
 On Thursday, the stunning social media star shared a video of herself dressed up like The Fifth Element character Leeloo, who is described as the “perfect” being in the sci-fi- movie.

-The costume Liz s wearing in her sexy video is almost an exact replica of the revealing outfit that “Leeloo Dallas Multipass” rocks in the movie.
-However, she fills out the barely-there top a bit more than actress Milla Jovovich.
+The costume Liz is wearing in her sexy video is almost an exact replica of the revealing outfit that “Leeloo Dallas Multipass” rocks in the movie.
+However, she fills out the barely there top a bit more than actress Milla Jovovich.

 When viewers first meet Milla’s Leeloo, she’s rocking a white bandage-like garment constructed out of thick straps that wrap around her breasts, stomach, and legs.
 She’s also wearing a pair of white underwear, and she’s sporting neon orange hair cut in a messy bob with short bangs.
 Liz Katz nailed all of the elements of The Fifth Element character’s iconic look.

 The top strap of Liz’s costume can barely contain her ample assets, so there’s a little spillage both above and below the tight band.
 The curvaceous model flaunts her underboob while spinning around in a hanging bubble chair.
 The futuristic piece of clear furniture makes a great stand-in for the glass tube that the movie version of Leeloo is encased in before she uses her superhuman strength to punch her way out of it.